-However, as with other wood-based products, long-term exposure of SIPs to moisture can result in structural degradation of the OSB.
-Therefore, it is imperative that the wall cladding system used with the SIPs - which may include metal siding, wood siding, stucco, masonry or others - provide drainage and air circulation of the wall cavity.
+However, as with other wood-based products, longterm exposure of SIPs to moisture can result in structural degradation of the OSB.
+Therefore, it is imperative that the wall cladding system used with the SIPs - which may include metal siding, wood siding, stucco, masonry or others - provide drainage and air circulation between the SIP and cladding.